 #2 – Offer support without pressure.
 Remember that we are each the boss of our own business.
 Not everyone wants to build a massive sales business or start a team.
 That’s the nice thing about Avon – they don’t have to!
 Be sure that all of your team members know what is possible, but then try to tailor your support to meet their personal goals.

 #3 – Communicate with your team and offer support in a variety of ways to best meet the needs of your team members.
 Different people have different communication preferences.
 Use phone calls/conference calls, emails, texts, Facebook, live videos, recorded videos, images, etc.

 #4 – Don’t over-email or over-text.
 Your team members are also receiving emails from Avon directly and other uplines.
 Too many emails can be overwhelming.
 Be judicious and try to keep information clear, relevant, and accurate.

-#5 – Use the New Rep. Tool Kit section of this blog to support your team members.
+#5 – Use the HOW TO AVON section of this blog to support your team members.
 There are a number of resources there which answer the most frequently asked questions, provide tips for brand new reps, and offer step-by-step tutorials on topics like placing a first order.

 #6 – Don’t assume that someone has gotten the information just because you have emailed it.
 Some people do not check emails regularly, some emails may get sent to a spam/junk folder, and sometimes people intend to read an email at a later point, then lose track of it.
 If you’re emailing something important, follow up with a text and/or phone to call ensure it’s been received.